SCODEMeetup/mofb-api/README.md

 1. [VSCode](https://code.visualstudio.com/)

 ## Adding a new endpoint
-1. Create the endpoint in server.js
+1. Create the endpoint in router file
+2. If necessary, import the router file in server.js
-2. Create the swagger documentation (see swagger.yaml file)
+3. Create the swagger documentation (see swagger.yaml file)

 ## Environment
 GCP (google cloud platform)